Tuuleh/jsPsychBackendStart/README.md

 ###Centering stimuli

 Before starting with the back end, we're going to change the styling in the experiment a little.
 In most experimental environments, the stimulus is placed aligned onto the center of the screen, both horizontally and vertically.
-This can be accomplished with nested <div>-elements.
-The HTML <div> element is a block level element that can be used as a container for other HTML elements.
+This can be accomplished with nested div elements.
+The HTML div element is a block level element that can be used as a container for other HTML elements.
 It's used to group block-elements to format them with CSS.
 You can see that I've specified a new CSS file, experiment.css in the /public/css folder.
 Add a link to that CSS file in the go_no_go.html-file.
 Experiment-specific CSS files should be linked under your higher level stylesheets as they can be used to override the elements.
 Your stylesheet imports should look like this now:

 ```html
   <link href="../../jsPsych/css/jspsych.css" rel="stylesheet" type="text/css"/>